-Check Explanation/comment Checked Check that an isolation valve is installed in the suction piping at a distance of at least two times the pipe diameter from the suction inlet. • Make sure that the suction piping is free from air pockets.
-This helps to prevent the oc- currence of air and cavitation in the pump inlet.
-Check that the piping is level or slopes downward from the liquid source.
-Make sure that no part of the suction piping extends below the suction flange of the pump.
+Check Explanation/comment Checked Check that an isolation valve is installed in the suction piping at a distance of at least two times the pipe diameter from the suction inlet.
+This permits you to close the line during pump inspection and maintenance.
+Do not use the isolation valve to throttle the pump.
+Throttling can cause these problems: Loss of priming Excessive temperatures Damage to the pump Voiding the warranty Make sure that the suction piping is free from air pockets.
+This helps to prevent the occur- rence of air and cavitation in the pump inlet.
+Check that the piping is level or slopes downward from the liquid source. - Make sure that no part of the suction piping extends below the suction flange of the pump.
 Make sure that the suction piping is adequately submerged below the surface of the liquid source.
 This prevents air from entering the pump through a suction vortex.